-There are two ways to get class fields:
+• There are two ways to get class fields:

+'''

 getFields();

-- Returns an array of Field objects, specifically all the fields that are public for this class and its super classes.
+Returns an array of Field objects, specifically all the fields that are public for this class and its super classes.

+'''

 - getDeclaredFields();

+Peturns an array of Field objects regardless of F

 - Returns an array of Field objects, regardless of view.

 - Optionally if you know the field name:

-- getField(String name);
+- petField(String name);

-- Returns a Field with the given name
+Returns a Field with the given name